Bilgin's Blog

 Henry the Navigator

 In the 15th century, Turkish sailors and Ottoman Empire had absolute power and influence over Mediterranean Sea.
-The trade between Europe and far east had been carried through the famous "Silk Route".
-The Italian states (especially Venice) had the monopoly on this trade by paying regular and very high taxes to the Ottoman Empire.
+The trade between Europe and far east had been carried through the famous Silk Route.

 But the needs of the growing middle-class contradicted this status quo.
 The European explorers were seeking short-cuts to India.

+One of them was the famous Portuguese prince Henry the Navigator.
 He initiated consequent expeditions to Africa that finally lead to the exploration of an alternative route to India.
+He himself was never been personally on a sailing ship, put his all efforts supporting the expeditions financially and technologically.

-`Bilad Ghana' – the Land of Wealth
+Bilad Ghana – the Land of Wealth

 For long years, since 12nd century, the discoverers swept out the western coast of Africa.
 It was quite obvious that the coast went on with barren desert.
 Some discoverers claimed that the rest of the coast was just like this, maybe going this way to the "Hell".
 But some others thought that, after this barren coast, there lied a fertile and prosperous land.

-This land was named "Bilad Ghana" by the Arab geographer Al Idrisi.
+This land was named Bilad Ghana by the Arab geographer Al Idrisi.
 This term had also been used by Italians and later by Portuguese.
-And the term evolved to "Guinea".
+And the term evolved to Guinea.

-Today, 4 countries are called with the variations of the term Guinea (Guinea, Guinea Bissau, Equatorial Guinea and Papua New Guinea), named by western colonizers as they regarded these territories as "Bilad Ghana" - "The Land of Wealth".
+Today, 4 countries are called with the variations of the term Guinea (Guinea, Guinea Bissau, Equatorial Guinea and Papua New Guinea), named by western colonizers as they regarded these territories as Bilad Ghana - The Land of Wealth.

 "Bilad Ghana" legend was one of the strong motivations of the Portuguese sailors in the Age of Discovery.